 Nearby bonus: Just a few blocks away is the recently re-opened KidsQuest Children’s Museum, with a plethora of educational fun for kiddos big and small to be had in a groovy new space.

 Insider tip: Forgot to pack lunch?
 Stop by Seattle’s famous Beecher's Handmade Cheese stand at Bellevue Square shopping center just a block away and grab some cheese, salads and sandwiches for a yummy park picnic.
-On your way back, drop by the Kids Cove play area on the third floor, or head to Lincoln Square across the street for a post-park family outing of bowling or a movie.
+On your way back, drop by the Kids Cove play area on the third floor, or head to Lincoln Square across the street for a post-park meal at the food hall.